 Discover our top 5 unmissable National Trust Sites situated in the stunning Area of Outstanding Natural Beauty that is the Cotswolds countryside.

 Snowshill Manor & Garden is an idyllic Cotswold manor house set in stunning hillside gardens.
 The manor was home to the 20th Century architect and artist, Charles Paget Wade – who died in 1953.
-His passion for collecting art and items of beauty has made this house an amazing place to visit, and acts as a display for all of Paget Wade’s extraordinary collections.
-The manor is packed full of fascinating items, some more useful than others!
-Snowshill Manor is both a place of vibrancy, colour, and art, and also somewhere tranquil in which to relax and contemplate.
+His passion for collecting art and items of beauty has made this house an amazing place to visit and acts as a display for all of Paget Wade’s extraordinary collections.
+Snowshill Manor is both a place of vibrancy, colour, and art, in addition to being somewhere tranquil in which to relax and contemplate.

 This amazing space is home to a rare 17th Century Dutch Water Garden.
 This is considered as the only one in the whole of Britain.
 Here, you can see the centrepiece of the gardens; the canal.
-This 137 metre canal runs alongside beautifully clipped hedges and finishes at a red brick pavilion on one end.
-Further character is added by the meticulously kept yew and holly topiary throughout the gardens.
+This 137-metre canal runs alongside beautifully clipped hedges and finishes at a red brick pavilion on one end.
+Further character is added to Westbury Court by the meticulously kept yew and holly topiary throughout the gardens.

 If you’d like to visit the Cotswolds and see some of these amazing National Trust sites, why not rent a beautiful self-catering cottage from which to base yourselves from.
 You can see our full collection of holiday properties by browsing our range here.